Creative Economy Network

 UNCTAD has been liaising with academia, artists, creative professionals and civil society to build a network to promote international cooperation, strategic alliances, research exchanges and advocacy.
 Initially, the network will list a number of partner universities and research centers.
 Gradually, it will become an open collaborative web space, providing a platform for professors, researchers and students to share knowledge and information.

-Creative Economy Report 2015
+Creative Economy Outlook 2015

 UNCTAD has introduced the topic of the “creative economy” in the world economic and development agenda.